-Kundalini Yoga combines breath work, postures, meditation and mantra to bring balance to mind, body and spirit.
+Kundalini Yoga is a powerful practice combining breath work, postures, meditation and mantra to bring balance to mind, body and spirit.
 It is known as the yoga of awareness for the enhanced clarity it brings to people’s lives.
 Kundalini Yoga is an ancient practice that was traditionally taught in secret from Master to disciple in India, before being brought to the West by Yogi Bhajan in 1969 and made available to all.

 How does it work?

 The word Kundalini means ‘the curl in the lock of the hair of the beloved’ and refers to the dormant energy situated at the base of the spine.
-Through the practice of Kundalini Yoga, the chakras are gradually balanced, thereby enabling this energy to rise and creating a heightened sense of awareness.
+Through the practice of Kundalini Yoga, the chakras are gradually balanced, thereby enabling this energy to rise in a safe way, and creating a heightened sense of awareness.

 What to expect: